 Shoplifting, boosting, five-finger discount.
 Regardless of what you refer to it as, retail fraud is one of the most commonly seen criminal charges in our criminal justice system.
-The use of electronic monitoring systems and high-tech surveillance systems by stores means that shoplifters are caught much more frequently, and defending against these charges has become much more difficult for the average person.
+Electronic monitoring systems and high-tech surveillance systems by stores mean that shoplifters are caught much more frequently, and defending against these charges has become much more difficult for the average person.
 To make matters worse for someone accused of retail fraud, pressure by taxpaying store owners means that charges are aggressively pursued by law enforcement and prosecutors.

 The penalties for retail fraud depend heavily upon the value of the items you are accused of taking or the difference in price the goods were valued at and what was actually paid for it.